QuiddelsCode/Life/README.md

 # Life
 An implementation of Conway's "Game of Life" using the same tech I came up with for "Snek"

-This requires python3 and numpy to run.
+This requires python3, numpy and the PIL to run.

 Click on the screen while in edit-mode to place or destroy cells.